On this page

 Maintaining boundaries

-It is important to follow your service policies and procedures and involve the leadership team or wellbeing representative, as necessary.
+It is important to follow your learning community’s policies and procedures and involve the leadership team or wellbeing representative, as necessary.

 Where young people self-refer for support (for example, seeking help from their teacher), the following considerations help maintain boundaries: